How to Take Control of Your Community College Education

 - Some community colleges do not offer the same variety of majors or course options as larger four-year schools do.

 - Many community colleges do not offer housing which means that could be missing out on the quintessential college experience of living on campus.

 - Community colleges may not offer as many social activities and events as traditional schools, especially those that do not offer campus housing.

-- Credits for core classes will not always transfer – you’ll need to check with the school of your choice ahead of time before you take the classes.
+- Credits for core classes will not always transfer.
+Check with the school of your choice ahead of time before you take the classes.